-- Any patient with a high risk of deterioration from a physiologic standpoint should remainin the ICU until that risk has been resolved - Any patient meeting rapid response criteria - Patients with ≥20% TBSA burns that have not completed their initial early excision should remain in the Burn ICU until those operations have been completed - Patients in which: - o Acuity exceeds nursing resources - Time-and/or skill-intensive wound care is performed in their beds, rather than hydrotherapy - Ongoing conscious sedation with prolonged post-procedure recovery is expected - There is a risk of vital functional reserve loss secondary to transfer (i.e. will not perform their exercise program as needed without hourly reminders and that will result in functional deficits).
+- Any patient with a high risk of deterioration from a physiologic standpoint may remainin the ICU until that risk has been resolved - Any patient meeting rapid response criteria - Patients with ≥20% TBSA burns that have not completed their initial early excision may remain in the Burn ICU until those operations have been completed - Patients in which: - Acuity exceeds nursing resources - Time-and/or skill-intensive wound care is performed in their beds, rather than hydrotherapy - Ongoing conscious sedation with prolonged post-procedure recovery is expected - There is a risk of vital functional reserve loss secondary to transfer (i.e. will not perform their exercise program as needed without hourly reminders and that will result in functional deficits). - The Burn Surgeon and Burn Intensivist agree the use of an ICU bed is warranted